 - The importance of community for the healing process.

-Gain advice on ways to prepare for and integrate ayahuasca experiences, and the importance of community for the process of ayahuasca healing from an avid ayahuasca drinker and trained medical doctor.
+In this course, you'll learn about the potential risks and rewards of integrating ayahuasca with a Western medical model.
+You'll also gain advice on safety precautions and ways to prepare for and integrate ayahuasca experiences.
+Learn about the importance of community for the process of ayahuasca healing from an avid ayahuasca drinker and trained medical doctor.

 - Early Psychiatric Writings on Ayahuasca (15:30)